Kevin Cameron (politician)

 Kevin Cameron (born c.
 1958) is an American Republican politician from Salem in the U.S. state of Oregon.
 He represented district 19 in the Oregon House of Representatives from February 2005 to May 2014.
 On May 20, 2014, he was appointed as Marion County Commissioner to position 1 vacated by Patti Milne.
 Milne resigned in April 2014 to seek Oregon Senate seat district 11.

 Cameron was born in the late 1950s and grew up in southern California.
 He and his wife Bicky (B.Iwakuni, Japan) reside in Detroit Lake, Oregon.

 Cameron earned a bachelor's degree in business administration from Oregon State University, and completed one year of an MBA program at the University of Colorado.
 He is the founder and CEO of Cafe Today Restaurants and catering.
 Cafe Today has five locations in the greater Portland area.
 In 2000, Cameron received the Restaurateur of the Year Award from the Oregon Restaurant Association.

 Commissioner Cameron is an active member in the Salem community.
 From 1991 to 2012 he served as a board member at Morningstar Community Church.
+He resigned after Morningstar Community Church was investigated for claims of sexual misconduct.
 He worked with the Battle Creek Little League as Softball Manager and led the All Star Team in their 1999 tournament.
 Cameron continues involvement with a number of community groups by giving of his time, business experience and finances.
 In June 2012 he completed six years of service on the OSU Alumni Board.
 He received an Honorary Doctorate from Corban University in May 2011, and currently serves on their Leadership and Political Engagement Advisory Board.

 Political career

 Cameron was sworn into the Oregon House of Representatives by Chief Justice Wallace on February 17, 2005.
 Since then, he has served on numerous committees and eventually became the Deputy Republican Leader in 2009.
 During the 2011 legislative session, where the House was tied 30 Republicans and 30 Democrats for the first time in Oregon's history, Cameron served as the House Republican Leader through June 2012.
 He served on the House Transportation and Economic Development Committee; the Judiciary Committee and co-chaired the Rural Communities Committee during the 77th Oregon Legislative Assembly.
+In 2017 at the SAIF Agri-Business Banquet Cameron made a joke condoning Domestic Violence.
+He later apologized.